 meereisportal.de: What is your takeaway from MOSAiC so far: were you surprised by how dynamic the Arctic sea ice was?

-Stefan Hendricks: I have to admit: so far, the ice has been much more dynamic than we ex-pected.
-Maybe we had no way of knowing: except for the researchers from the Russian ice drift stations, no one has ever overwintered in the Central Arctic and taken readings then.
-While preparing for the MOSAiC expedition, we expected to initially find a few cracks in the ice, which would then freeze shut and that would be the end of it.
+Stefan Hendricks: I have to admit: so far, the ice has been much more dynamic than I expected.
+Except for the researchers from the Russian ice drift stations, no one has ever overwintered in the Central Arctic and taken readings then.
+While preparing for the MOSAiC expedition, I expected to initially find a few cracks in the ice, which would then freeze shut and that would be the end of it.
 But the reality was another story entirely.
-Even in March, a winter month, new leads formed in the ice, that is, at a time of year where no one expected it.
+Even in March, a winter month, new leads formed in the ice, that is, at a time of year where I did not expected it.

 meereisportal.de: Thank you both so much.